rohit01/Resume/resume.txt

     Knowlarity is India’s largest cloud telephony company backed by investors like Sequoia Capital and Mayfield.

     **Technical Lead - Devops (June 2014 – present):**
-    Leading a team of developers to write infrastructure as a code.
-Kick-started many automation projects, replaced legacy monitoring systems, improved processes and helped build the team.
+    Leading a team of nine developers to write infrastructure as a code.
+Kick-started many automation projects, replaced legacy monitoring systems, helped improved processes, application architecture and build the team.

  2. **Company: Plivo - <https://www.plivo.com> (1 year, 11 months)**
     Plivo is a silicon valley (US) based telephony startup backed by Y-Combinator (YC) and investors like Andressssen Horowitz, Battery ventures and Qualcomm.